handmade success

 What CBD products are easiest to start making?

-Topicals — CBD salves, balms, and creams — are typically the easiest entry point for small makers.
-The formulation process is similar to other body care products, the regulatory burden is lower than for ingestibles, and the ingredients overlap with skills many makers already have.
-CBD tinctures are the next step up: simple to make, high perceived value, and strong repeat purchase behaviour.
+Topicals (CBD salves, balms, and creams) are typically the easiest entry point for small makers.
+The formulation process is similar to other body care products, the regulatory burden is lower than for ingestibles, and they're better positioned for the incoming November 2026 total THC limits.
+CBD isolate-based tinctures are the next step up: simple to make, high perceived value, and cleanly compliant with the new federal threshold since isolate contains zero THC.

 How do I track inventory for a CBD business?